cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

     % git clone git@github.com:cornell-ece2400/netid
     % cd netid
     % tree

-Where `netid` is your NetID.
-Before we use CMake and CTest, let's use ad-hoc testing for the implementations you will be submitting for the milestone.
-Recall that ad-hoc testing involves compiling a program manually from command line, and using that program to print out the result of your function.
-Then you can verify that the results are as expected.

-    :::bash
-    % cd ${HOME}/ece2400/netid/pa1-math/src
-    % gcc -Wall -Wextra -pedantic -o pow-iter-adhoc pow-iter.c pow-iter-adhoc.c
-    % ./pow-iter-adhoc
-    % gcc -Wall -Wextra -pedantic -o sqrt-iter-adhoc sqrt-iter.c sqrt-iter-adhoc.c
-    % ./sqrt-iter-adhoc

-Let's start by doing ad-hoc testing for PA1.
-Ad-hoc testing is a great way to get started, but as we learned in this section, we want to use an automated build and test framework to more productively develop complex projects.

 For each programming assignment, we will provide you a skeleton for your project including a complete `CMakeLists.txt`.
 In the common case, you